Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Check-In Behavior & Usage Patterns

-Check-ins are the most fundamental signal of member engagement — if members aren’t showing up, they’re unlikely to stay.
+Check-ins are the most fundamental signal of a member's engagement — if members aren’t showing up, they’re unlikely to stay.
 Tracking usage patterns not only helps with staffing during peak hours (7–10 AM and 4–6 PM), but also provides one of the strongest predictors of churn risk, especially within the critical 105-day window.

 - **Usage frequency drives retention**: Members who check in fewer than 4 times per month churn at a high rate (43.01%), while those with more than 4 monthly visits churn at just 15.3%.

 - **The “middle ground” is safer**: Members who check in between 4–12 times per month have a moderate churn rate of ~15.04%, which aligns closely with the gym’s overall average of 8–9 visits per month.

-- **Active vs. churned behavior**: Current active members average 9 check-ins per month, compared to just 7 for members who cancel by the 105-day mark.
+- **Active vs. churned behavior**: Current active members average 9 check-ins per month, compared to just 7 for members who canceled by the 105-day mark.

 - **Complete inactivity predicts cancellation**: Members who go 30+ days without a check-in have a 43.94% likelihood of canceling, versus only 5.55% for those who stay consistently active.
 <br>